 Whatever the reason for the higher risk, if you are a man you have some additional reasons to be more mindful about the health of your gums, which include higher risk of heart disease, prostatitis, impotence and cancer.

 We have already discussed the effect of gum disease on the heart and the link with heart disease.
-However, as a man, you already have a higher risk to develop heart disease than women so if you have gum disease it increases the risk even further.
+However, as a man, you already have a higher risk of developing heart disease than women, so if you have gum disease, it increases the risk even further.

 You may have heard of the PSA (Prostate Specific Antigen), an enzyme produced in the prostate which is normally secreted in very small amounts.
 When the prostate becomes inflamed, infected or is affected by cancer, the PSA levels rise.

 Research has shown that if you have prostatitis (inflammation or infection of the prostate) and gum disease then you have higher levels of PSA compared to men with only one of the conditions.
-This means that gum disease may affect the health of the prostate and vice versa.
+This means that gum disease may affect prostate health and vice versa.

 Gum disease – what about women?